ngchngch/Assembly_landscape_of_the_forest_root_microbiome/README.md

   and additional data prepared on the local computer (`Import_data/`, `color/`).
 Note: `Base_data/` and `packages/` referenced here are not duplicated in this repository.
+- `revise_260518/` — Working directory structure use in the additional analysis for gLV simulation.